robertDouglass/on_upsun/hugosite/content/posts/compile_python_pycache_on_upsun.md

 This saves time by allowing the compile step to be skipped in subsequent executions.

 On Upsun, python code is deployed onto a read-only file system.
-The python interpretor won't be able to save the compiled bytecode onto that file system, and it would need to compile the python code every execution.
+The python interpreter won't be able to save the compiled bytecode onto that file system, and it would need to compile the python code every execution.
 This is wasteful.

 You have two options for how to get the bytecode into place to gain the efficiency needed for production.